drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

 Shape description is a filed of image analysis that deals with the quantification of shape properties of an object.
 A shape property that is quantified by a number is named descriptor.
 For instance, area, perimeter, diameter are some descriptors.

 Feature selection is an important and complex problem in data analysis and machine learning tasks.
+Having at disposal a large number of features, it is of crucial importance to select those that are the most suitable.
+Some benefits are reducing the computational time and avoiding overfitting and learning based on irrelevant features.